 The first problem is that this Drive requires prohibitive amounts of energy (a ball of negative energy densities the size of Jupiter, to be exact).
 However, scientists reworked Alcubierre’s equations and concluded that, by oscillating the warp bubble and altering the shape of the vessel, the amount needed to create a warp bubble is reduced to a mere 500 kilograms, which is about the size of the Voyager spacecraft (NASA’s Voyager spacecraft…not Captain Janeway’s).

-Also, any people or objects at the destination point will be gamma ray and high energy particles blasted into oblivion.
+Also, any people or objects at the destination point will be gamma ray and high energy particle blasted into oblivion.
 And we don’t just mean people; we’re talking about the complete and utter annihilation of whole star systems…yeah, a bit of a minor hang-up.

 There are a plethora of high-energy particles flying throughout the cosmic void, and research indicates that some of these particles would get swept up in the craft’s warp field (bubble of space) and remain trapped.
 When the ship reenters normal space, the particles would be released.
 Relativity indicates that there is no upper limit to the amount of energy an Alcubierre drive could pick up.
 So travelers on their way to Proxima Centauri could annihilate the system upon their arrival.
 Even worse, re-positioning the vessel won’t help, as this death ray might be projected in all directions simultaneously.